princeton-vl/structured-matching/README.md

 - Extract features for bbox.
 - Extract features for phrases.

-The folowing tools are used to features in our experiments:
+The following tools are used to features in our experiments:

 - [Edgebox](https://github.com/pdollar/edges) (generate bounding boxes)
 - [Fast-rcnn](https://github.com/rbgirshick/fast-rcnn) (image features)